carbon-language/carbon-lang/clang/docs/UsersManual.rst

   This target does not support multiple memory segments and, therefore, the fake address space map can be added using the :ref:`-ffake-address-space-map
   <opencl_fake_address_space_map>` flag.

+  All known OpenCL extensions and features are set to supported in the generic targets, however :option:`-cl-ext` flag can be used to toggle individual extensions and features.

 .. _opencl_header: